DelineaLaari/sample-scripts/platform-api-access-token-powershell-script/README.md

 $global:API_URL = "https://your-hostname.delinea.app/identity/entities/xpmusers?detail=true"  # Test API endpoint
 ```

+- $global:TOKEN_URL: Specifies the URL where OAuth 2.0 tokens can be obtained from your platform tenant.
+- $global:CLIENT_ID and CLIENT_SECRET: Your OAuth 2.0 client credentials used for authentication.
+- $global:SCOPE: Defines the scope of access requested by the client application. default: xpmheadless
+- $global:GRANT_TYPE: Specifies the OAuth 2.0 grant type (client_credentials) used for obtaining access tokens.
+- $global:REFRESH_GRANT_TYPE: Indicates the grant type (refresh_token) used for refreshing tokens.
+- $global:API_URL: Provides the URL of a test API endpoint.
+This example includes the API endpoint for accessing user entities with detailed information.

 ## Usage

-### Prerequisites
-- PowerShell 5.1 or later
+The script will:

+- Check if the current access token is valid.
+- If the token is expired, it will refresh the token using the refresh token.
+- After refreshing or confirming the token's validity, it will call the specified test API endpoint and print the response.

-### Running the Script
+## Running the Script

-- Clone this repository or download the config.ps1 and main.ps1 files.
-- Open a PowerShell prompt and navigate to the directory where the scripts are saved.
+1. Open a PowerShell prompt and navigate to the directory where the scripts are saved.
-- Run the main.ps1 script:
+2. Run the main.ps1 script:

 ```powershell
 .\main.ps1